 • Monitor your child’s temperature.
 Keep your child cool in loose cotton clothing or bare skin and keep them hydrated with water.

-• Cool baths are soothing.
+• Cool baths or showers are soothing.
 You can add 2 big spoons of bicarbonate of soda to further relieve the itching.
 Following a bath, make sure you pat skin dry, don't rub, and let hair dry naturally to avoid irritating the scalp with hairdryers.

 • Make sure you keep your child well hydrated.